 When I watched this film soon after its release, this is the song I remembered most, despite the film having so many other popular songs.
-I think what touched me the most was this friendly relation between the God and the devotee, where is imagines herself as a Brajbala or an ordinary girl of Braj, where everyone is in love with Krishna.
+I think what touched me the most was this friendly relation between God and the devotee, where is imagines herself as a Brajbala or an ordinary girl of Braj, where everyone is in love with Krishna.
 Sri Devi looks beautiful and her expressions are priceless.

 More Kanha jo Aaye Palat Ke – Sardari Begum (1996)

 This Thumri depicts the Holi in Braj, where Radha and Gopikas preparing to play with the Kanha.
 In their imaginary world, they are playing Holi with, hurling abuses at him as he colors them while they await him.

 Radha Kaise Na Jale – Lagaan (2001)

 Radha Kaise Na Jale captures the Ras Leela of Sri Krishna in Braj where he dances with the Gopis including Radha.
 The emotions of Radha are the emotion of every Gopi of Braj.
 Asha Bhosle’s voice portrays the envy so well and the Udit Narayan’s displays the playful calmness of Sri Krishna.
 You can not call it a Krishna Bhajan but this is one of the few songs that capture the Raas Leela aspect of Krishna.